Rick-8/ds_property/README.md

 This step-by-step flow demonstrates how users can easily select, purchase, and manage their service subscriptions, ensuring a streamlined and user-friendly experience from selection to ongoing management.

-## One off Quote Jobs
+## <span style="color:gold">One off Quote Jobs</span>

 The One off Quote Jobs feature allows users to request a custom service or job outside of their regular subscription.
 This process is designed to be simple and transparent, ensuring users receive an accurate estimate before any work begins.
 Users start by filling out a quote request form, where they can describe the job in detail and upload photos to help clarify their needs.
 Once submitted, the request is sent directly to the admin team for review.
-Administrators can then review all incoming quote requests, ask follow-up questions if needed, and respond with a detailed cost estimate.
+Administrators can then review all incoming quote requests (Staff Portal -> Custom Jobs), ask follow-up questions if needed, and respond with a detailed cost estimate.
 The user is notified when their quote is ready, and can view the breakdown of parts, labor, and any taxes or fees.
 If the user accepts the quote, they are guided through a secure payment process.
 Once payment is completed, the job is officially scheduled and tracked within the platform.
 Users can monitor the status of their one-off jobs and receive updates as work progresses.

 This system ensures clear communication, fair pricing, and a smooth process from initial request to completed service, providing flexibility for both standard and unique customer needs.